RM-de/CurrencyConverter-Java/README.md

 • Framework: Swing (GUI)

-• Asynchronous Loading: Offloading network tasks from the Event Dispatch Theread (EDT) for a smooth user experience.
+• Asynchronous Loading: Offloading network tasks from the Event Dispatch Thread (EDT) for a smooth user experience.

 • Layout: GridBagLayout for precise component positioning.